-The Board, in concurrence with the NC, is of the view that the current Board size was appropriate to facilitate effective decision-making, taking into account the nature and scope of the operations of the Company, the requirements of the Company's businesses and the need to avoid undue disruptions from changes to the composition of the Board and board committees.
-Nevertheless, the NC will continue to search for additional directors to be appointed in FY 2021 to enhance the Board's diversity and for succession planning purposes.
+The Board, in concurrence with the NC, was of the view that a Board size of 11 to 12 directors would be appropriate to facilitate effective decision-making, taking into account the nature and scope of the operations of the Company, the requirements of the Company's business and the need to avoid undue disruptions from changes to the composition of the Board and board committees.
+With the retirement of three directors at the upcoming annual general meeting, the NC will continue to search for additional directors to be appointed to enhance diversity and for succession planning purposes.
 No individual or small group of individuals dominate the Board's decision-making.